CiscoDevNet/terraform-provider-intersight/website/docs/d/vnic_fc_adapter_policy.html.markdown

 # Data Source: intersight_vnic_fc_adapter_policy
 A Fibre Channel Adapter policy governs the host-side behavior of the adapter, including how the adapter handles traffic.
 You can enable FCP Error Recovery, change the default settings of Queues and Interrupt handling for performance enhancement.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_vnic_fc_adapter_policy.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `description`:(string) Description of the policy.
 * `error_detection_timeout`:(int) Error Detection Timeout, also referred to as EDTOV, is the number of milliseconds to wait before the system assumes that an error has occurred.